Supporting Every Learner: Rethinking Education in Trinidad and Tobago

 1. Holistic Learning Approaches

-Let’s shift from cramming to creating.
-Children should be encouraged to ask questions, make connections, and apply knowledge.
+Let’s make the shift from cramming.
+Our children should be encouraged to ask questions, make connections, and apply knowledge.
 These are the skills that last beyond exams.

 2. Support for Struggling Learners